w3c/dapt-reqs/README.md

 # dapt-reqs
-Requirements on Dubbing and Audio description Profiles of TTML2
+Requirements for the Dubbing and Audio description Profiles of TTML2